paribeir/minitalk/extras/Notes.md

 ## Step 1: get PID
  > “The server must be started first.
 After its launch, it has to print its PID.”

 PID is the *process ID* of the current process, a unique decimal number that can be used, for example, to specify the process when attaching a debugger to it.
-You might have seen this number before when you, for example, accessed the system manager (Unix) or task manager (Windows), the PID of a process is under the Details/ID tab.
+You might have seen this number before when you, for example, accessed the system manager (Unix) or task manager (Windows).
+The PID of a certain process can be found under the Details/ID tab.

     #include **<unistd.h>**
     /*The getpid function returns the process ID of the current process.*/